-The importance of Penetration Testing for your PCI DSS compliance
+The Importance of Penetration Testing for PCI DSS Compliance

 The Payment Card Industry Data Security Standard (PCI DSS) is a widely accepted information security standard intended to optimise the security of credit and debit card transactions.
 It is mandated by all the major card brands but implemented by the Payment Card Industry Security Standards Council.

 This standard was put in place to protect cardholders against misuse of their personal information.
 All companies who accept credit or debit card payments, store, process or transmit cardholder data or sensitive authentication data need to comply with the PCI DSS.
 Websites or merchants who have subcontracted all their payment activities to a third party need to ensure that all contracted parties comply with the PCI DSS requirements.

 Why is Penetration Testing important for PCI DSS Compliance?

 In order to comply with the PCI DSS, the Payment Card Industry Security Standards Council (PCI SSC) set out a number of requirements organisations need to adhere to, you can read all of these requirements here.
 Some of these requirements which we will look at below touch on the importance of both Vulnerability Scans and in-depth Penetration Tests

 Requirement 6.6 states that any public-facing applications new threats and vulnerabilities should be addressed on an ongoing basis.
 As such applications can be primary targets for attackers, the requirement to carry out regular reviews of such applications is intended to reduce the number of vulnerabilities.